The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 -

-The MZ Skin Light-Therapy Golden Facial Treatment Device has visual appeal in abundance.
-It's hard to make skincare tech look desirable but you could display this slick gold-toned mask on a shelf, should you wish.
-The red light therapy device isn't just a pretty face.
-It's been created by a highly respected Aesthetic Doctor and Oculoplastic Surgeon, Dr Maryam Zamani, and combines not one but four LED wavelengths (red, blue, green, and yellow) to achieve results on skin texture, tone, and firmness in one hit.
+The MZ Skin Light-Therapy Golden Facial Treatment Device brings visual appeal in abundance.
+It's hard to make skincare tech look desirable, but you could happily display this slick gold-toned mask on a shelf, should you wish.
+This red light therapy device isn't just a pretty face; it's another that's been created by a highly-respected aesthetic doctor and oculoplastic surgeon, Dr. Maryam Zamani, combining not one but four LED wavelengths (red, blue, green, and yellow) to achieve results on skin texture, tone and firmness in one hit.

-You only need to wear it for ten minutes per day, a couple of times a week at first, then build up to longer 30-minute sessions over time.
-Unlike some LED masks, this fits securely to the face, thanks to a robust adjustable strap at the back.
-While it's not the cheapest red light therapy device on our list, it's far from the priciest either.
-And given its medical pedigree, multitasking results, and user-friendly feel—it is a great investment in your skin.
+You only need to wear it for 10 minutes per day, a couple of times a week, at first, then you build up to longer, 30-minute sessions with time.
+Unlike some LED masks, this one fits securely to the face thanks to a robust adjustable strap at the back.
+While it's not the cheapest red light therapy device on our list, it's far from the priciest, either.
+And given its medical pedigree, multitasking results and user-friendly feel, it is a great investment in your skin.
 We're hooked!

 Best handheld red light therapy device